+- Check the wheel bearing for damage and wear.

+- If the wheel bearing is damaged or worn:

+- Change front wheel bearing.

+- Remove the spacers.

-- Check the wheel bearing for damage and wear. - If the wheel bearing is damaged or worn: - Change front wheel bearing. - Clean and grease shaft seal rings 1 and contact surfaces A of the spacers.
+- Clean and grease shaft seal rings 1 and contact surfaces 1 of the spacers.

-Long-life grease (p.
+Long-life grease ( p.
 242)